awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_scheduled_events/Readme.md

 +	Create an IAM role that is used to execute Lambda functions
 +	Create an IntelliJ project named **LambdaCronFunctions**
 +	Add the POM dependencies to your project
-+	Create Lambda functions by using the AWS Lambda runtime API
++	Create an AWS Lambda function by using the AWS Lambda runtime API
 +	Package the project that contains the AWS Lambda function
 +	Deploy the AWS Lambda function
-+	Configure CloudWatch Events to use a Cron expression to invoke the AWS Lambda function
++	Configure CloudWatch Events to use a cron expression to invoke the AWS Lambda function

 ## Prerequisites
 To follow along with this tutorial, you need the following: